mvsoom/thesis/writing/thesis/chapter/parametric/main.typ

 The modern-day revival of piecewise functions (linear, quadratic, ...) puts these ancient models in a new light.
 Changepoint modeling ("hard ifs") in the guise of decision surfaces is what drives deep architectures today, and it is exactly the same kind we need for GFs.
 Plus, these models are already embedded in zero DC line (ie, a polynomial of order 0) as they model only open phase.

-There are conventially several changepoints in the glottal cycle to be modeled: the primary changepoints are opening onset and closure instant, with optional landmarks like max flow (maximum of $u(t)$) and closing phase onset (minimum of $u'(t)$) used to quantify shape.
-The simplest and arguably most succesful polynomial model is the triangular pulse model proposed in #cite(<Alku2002>, form: "prose") which is asserts $u(t)$ $n = 1$ piecewise linear in GF and $u'(t)$ $n = 0$ piecewise constant.
+There are conventially several changepoints in the glottal cycle to be modeled: the primary changepoints are opening onset and closure instant, with optional landmarks like max flow (maximum of $u(t)$) and closing phase onset (minimum of $u'(t)$, start of return phase) used to quantify shape.

+We now look at the simplest of the polynomial models in more detail.
+We will use this model below as a starting point for our generalization to general polynomials of arbitrary degree $n$ and precision $H$, and finally take the limit $H -> oo$.

+=== The triangular pulse model

+The simplest and arguably most succesful polynomial model is the triangular pulse model proposed in #cite(<Alku2002>, form: "prose") which is asserts $u(t)$ piecewise linear in GF ($n=1$ degree polynomial) and $u'(t)$ piecewise constant ($n = 0$ degree polynomial).
 It is used mainly as a more robust way to estimate OQ (a time domain parameter) from the amplitude domain and not as a GF model in itself, but we can use it as a starting point for our generalization from parametric to nonparametric models.

 #figure(
   gnuplot(read("./fig/alku2002.gp")),